svalgaard/fskintra/README.md

 Problems?
 ---------

 The current version of fskintra is not very good at handling http errors.
-If an error occurs, you can usually fix this by simply run the script again.
-If this is not enough, you can add the parameter -v to get more information on why the error occured:
+If an error occurs, you can usually fix this by simply running the script again.
+If this is not enough, you can add the parameter -v to hopefully get more information on why the error occured:

 	fskintra.py -v